Velobstacles/velo/docs/source/developers.rst

 #.
 Install and run ``mongodb`` locally: http://www.mongodb.org/downloads

 #.
-Open an account on https://www.mongohq.com/ and create a database
+Open an account on https://www.mongohq.com/ and create a (free) database

 Velo